kyounghyoun/correlation-between-rna-seq-and-RRBS/README.md

  **Description**
 --------------
 ```

+Publication : Identification of DNA-methylated CpG islands associated with Gene Silence
+in Adult Body Tissues of Ogye Chicken using RNA-seq and Reduced Representation Bisulfite Sequencing (Under review)

-We publish the scripts used in the above article for the reader to use
+The scripts used in the above article for RNA-seq and RRBS analysis
-You can not excute all of our scripts and if you want to run the program,
-use Bioprojects PRJNA412408 data.
+The dataset usesd in this article can be accessible at NCBI SRA Bioprojects PRJNA412404 (RNA) and PRJNA412432 (RRBS).
+The complete script may run by using the exact dataset used in the study.
-However,the scripts that can do Pearson's correlation tests include examples of exercises.
+However, the scripts include examples of exercies on Pearson's correlation tests.

 - step01
 These bash scripts are divided into parts for quality control of raw data
 and parts for creating reference sequence indexes.
 - step02
-These bash scripts contains a python script
+These bash scripts contains python script
 and Bismark excution codes to quantify NGS libraries.
 - step03
-There are a rMATS excution script and a R script to plot a circos
+There are a rMATS excution script and a R script to viualize circosplot.
 - step04
-This directory contains 2 example files to test.
+This directory contains 2 example files to run Pearson's correlation test.

 ```